-NJ Transit has announced that riders on the Raritan Valley line will get a one-seat ride to New York Penn Station in Spring of 2014 during off-peak hours.
+Since March 3, 2014, riders on the Raritan Valley line have a one-seat ride to New York Penn Station during off-peak hours.
 Since January 2015, one-seat service to and from NYC is offered weekday nights after 8pm.
-I am working with Mayor Andy Skibitsky and our state delegation to lobby NJ Transit to phase in one-seat locomotives on weekends and during peak hours.
+I am working with local elected officials and our state delegation to lobby NJ Transit to phase in one-seat locomotives on weekends and during peak hours.
 For updates on the one-seat campaign, please visit Raritan Valley Rail Coalition.

 Since 2005, I have volunteered with Mayor Andy Skibitsky at his weekly Saturday morning office hours to hear residents’ thoughts for improving our town.
-I continue to offer weekly office hours, and I encourage you to contact me with your ideas by email or Twitter @KeithLoughlin.
+I encourage you to contact me with your ideas by email, on Facebook or Twitter.

 I support environmentally responsible initiatives.
 In 2015, our conservation center received upgrades with grant money to enhance recycling opportunities.
 As a member of the Westfield Memorial Library Board of Trustees, I helped bring solar panels to the Westfield Library to reduce our energy costs.
 As Councilman, I voted to amend the town tree ordinance to protect our shade trees.

 High School Parking

-As Vice Chair of the Public Safety and Parking Committee, I spearheaded efforts to improve traffic and pedestrian safety surrounding the high school.
+I spearheaded efforts to improve traffic and pedestrian safety surrounding the high school.
 Our Council, in partnership with the Board of Education, unanimously approved my plan to add parking capacity at WHS, Edison, and the Armory and a dedicated bus lane on Rahway Avenue to improve safety and bring about a permanent solution for residents and students.

-As a member of the Public Works Committee, I continue to explore ways to increase the number of roads paved each year while reducing costs to our residents, including sharing paving resources with Union County and surrounding towns.
-I successfully advocated for the paving of all or part of Ardsleigh Drive, Dorian Road, Downer Street, First Street, Graceland Place, Highgate Avenue, Kensington Drive, Knollwood Terrace, Newark Avenue, St. Georges Place, Shadowlawn Drive, St. Johns Place, Summit Avenue, Summit Court, Surrey Lane, Talcott Road, Tice Place, and the oval at Tamaques Park.
+I continue to explore ways to increase the number of roads paved each year while reducing costs to our residents, including sharing paving resources with Union County and surrounding towns.
+I successfully advocated for the paving of all or part of Ardsleigh Drive, Bell Drive, Cayuga Way, Dorian Road, Downer Street, First Street, Graceland Place, Highgate Avenue, Kensington Drive, Knollwood Terrace, Newark Avenue, Rahway Avenue, St. Georges Place, Shackamaxon Drive, Shadowlawn Drive, St. Johns Place, Summit Avenue, Summit Court, Surrey Lane, Talcott Road, Tice Place, and the oval at Tamaques Park.